 Sushi Samba is actually next to Duck and Waffle and also offers amazing views over all of London.

-The food isn’t cheap as you can imagine but one of those cases where it’s definitely worth it (it’s delicious and there’s the view so.
+The food isn’t the cheapest (as you can imagine) but one of those cases where it’s definitely worth it.
+It’s delicious and there’s the view so.